Nationals vs. Braves Player Props Betting Odds

-Bookmakers have set player props for Ronald Acuna Jr., Lane Thomas and others when the Atlanta Braves host the Washington Nationals at Truist Park on Friday at 7:20 PM ET.
+Lane Thomas and Ronald Acuna Jr. are two of the players with prop bets on the table when the Washington Nationals and the Atlanta Braves square off at Truist Park on Saturday (beginning at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!